vamsi1133/coachdemo/conext.README.md

 **Purpose**

 The purpose of this file is to lay out the essential visual elements of the application.
-It defines the containers for the drawing, the SVG overlay, and the details panel where information about selected parts is displayed.
+It defines the containers for the drawing, the SVG overlay, the details panel, and the jobs list.
 It also links the necessary CSS for styling and the JavaScript for interactivity.

 **Key Components**